 - The organization has to report on its economic, social and environmental activities and performance.

-- The 2018 edition promotes sustainability reports relating to the year 2017 or - if not available - the most recent sustainability report (for a year prior to 2017) provided that it has not been submitted for previous editions of these Awards.
+- The 2018 edition promotes sustainability reports relating to the year 2017 or - when not available - the most recent sustainability report (for a year prior to 2017) provided that it has been published in 2017 or 2018 and has not been submitted for previous editions of these Awards.

 The evaluation criteria are based on the Global Reporting Initiative (GRI) guidelines (GRI G4) as these are commonly accepted guidelines which provide for clear criteria and therefore for a strong basis for the Jury to deliberate upon.
 The criteria now also include the Sustainable Development Goals adopted by the United Nations.

-The evaluation criteria are described in the Code of participation (in preparation for 2018).
-The Jury members also receive additional guidance (in preparation for 2018) on how to assess the various criteria.
+The evaluation criteria are described in the Code of participation (available here).
+The Jury members also receive additional guidance (available here) on how to assess the various criteria.
 This additional guidance is provided for illustrative purposes and is not mandatory.

 SDG Compass which provides guidance for companies on how they can align their strategies as well as measure and manage their contribution to the realization of the SDG, has developped an Inventory of Business Indicators which might help.
 This inventory maps existing business indicators against the Sustainable Development Goals (SDGs).
 It allows you to explore commonly used indicators and other relevant indicators that may be useful when measuring and reporting your organization’s contribution to the SDGs.